6th Annual

 • Patient-centered innovation: At its core, the meeting highlights how understanding the brain–heart axis can transform outcomes in conditions ranging from AFib to heart failure to cognitive decline.

-This symposium is not just another cardiology or neuroscience meeting — it’s where the future of integrative therapeutics is being written.
+We’re not just another cardiology or neuroscience meeting — this is where the future of integrative therapeutics is being written.

 Course Learning Objectives